-In general, the ARPS vertical coordinate set-up differs from the MM5 used by, for example, Wu and Zhang [2004] and Maturilli and Dörnbrack [2006] for their simulations of gravity waves in the lower stratosphere (up to ~25 km).
-The MM5 strictly uses the sigma-coordinate, based on a reference pressure profile and the pressure values at the model top and bottom, so the terrain-following vertical coordinate value ranges between 0 to 1 [e.g. Grell et. al, 1995].
-The MM5 transformation Jacobians are defined analytically.
+- [8] In general, the ARPS vertical coordinate setup differs from the MM5 used by, for example, Wu and Zhang [2004] and Maturilli and Dörnbrack [2006] for their simulations of gravity waves in the lower stratosphere (up to \sim 30 km).
+As described by Dudhia [1993] and Grell et al. [1995], the MM5 uses the standard sigma coordinate, on the basis of a static reference pressure profile and the pressure values at the model top and bottom, so the terrain-following vertical coordinate value ranges between 0 and 1.
+The MM5 transformation Jacobians are defined analytically and the coordinate surfaces do not go flat until the model top.
 In ARPS, while the lowest grid level conforms to the terrain, the vertical grid spacing can be varied freely.
-The flattening of the coordinate surfaces at the upper levels reduces the errors associated with the calculation of horizontal gradients, such as the pressure gradient force terms, at those levels [Xue et al., 2003].

-The bottom boundary condition is rigid and represents realistic terrain over the domain of the simulation.
-The global terrain height source is the 30 arc second US Geological Survey (USGS; Sioux Falls, South Dakota) data set (~0.920 km in latitude; ~0.920 km in longitude, weighted by the cosine of the corresponding latitude).
-A 9-point smoother is applied twice to the terrain after interpolating the height source to ARPS grid to significantly minimize forcing of motion near the unreliable model grid resolution limits.
+The flattening of the coordinate surfaces at the upper levels (well before the model top) reduces the errors associated with the calculation of horizontal gradients, such as the pressure gradient force terms, at those levels [Xue et al., 2003]. - [9] The bottom boundary condition is rigid and represents realistic terrain over the domain of the simulation.
+The global terrain height source is the 30 arc second US Geological Survey (Sioux Falls, South Dakota) data set (~0.920 km in latitude; ~0.920 km in longitude, weighted by the cosine of the corresponding latitude).
+A nine-point smoother is applied twice to the terrain after interpolating the height source to ARPS grid to significantly minimize forcing of motion near the unreliable model grid resolution limits.

-The ARPS uses the mode-splitting time integration technique of Klemp and Wilhemson [1978] to efficiently deal with sound (acoustic) waves (within the small time steps) typically present in a compressible model atmosphere.
-In present set-up, the big time-step integration (every 10 seconds) uses the leapfrog time differencing with a fourth-order centered advection scheme.
-In the small time-step integration for acoustic modes, the time step size is 5 seconds.
+- [10] The ARPS uses the mode-splitting time integration technique of Klemp and Wilhemson [1978] to efficiently deal with sound (acoustic) waves (within the small time steps) typically present in a compressible model atmosphere.
+In present setup, the big time step integration (every 10 s) uses the leapfrog time differencing with a fourth-order centered advection scheme.
+In the small time step integration for acoustic modes, the time step size is 5 s.
 The Robert-Asselin time filtering with a coefficient of 0.05 is applied to the large time steps.
-To attenuate unstable sound waves that can be excited in the mode-splitting time integration [Skamarock and Klemp, 1992], an artificial three-dimensional divergence damping term with a non-dimensional coefficient of 0.05 is included.
-The divergence damping has very little effects on meteorologically significant wave modes.

-All prognostic equations (except pressure) include fourth-order computational mixing to suppress small-scale computational noise and to control nonlinear instabilities.
-The horizontal and vertical computational mixing coefficients (scaled by the horizontal and vertical spacing, respectively) are both set to 10^{-4} s-1.
-For sub-grid-scale turbulence mixing (eddy diffusion), the 1.5-order turbulent-kinetic-energy-based scheme [e.g. Deardorff, 1980] is used.
-The formulations for these terms are given by Xue et al. [2000].
+To attenuate unstable sound waves that can be excited in the mode-splitting time integration [Skamarock and Klemp, 1992], an artificial three-dimensional divergence damping term with a nondimensional coefficient of 0.05 is included.
+The divergence damping has very little effects on meteorologically significant wave modes. - [11] All prognostic equations (except pressure) include fourth-order computational mixing to suppress small-scale computational noise and to control nonlinear instabilities.
+The horizontal and vertical computational mixing coefficients (scaled by the horizontal and vertical spacing, respectively) are both set to $10^{-4}~\rm s^{-1}$.
+For subgrid-scale turbulence mixing (eddy diffusion), the 1.5-order turbulent-kinetic-energy-based scheme [e.g., Deardorff, 1980] is used.
+The formulations for these terms are given by Xue et al. [2000]. - [12] Surface physics is turned on with surface fluxes (over land and water) computed using stability-dependent surface drag coefficient (diagnosed in the model) and predicted surface temperature and water content [Businger et al., 1971; Byun, 1990].
+The detailed calculation of the drag coefficient depends on the surface characteristics (soil types and vegetation data) which are obtained from the Global Ecosystems Database Version 1.0 from National Oceanic and Atmospheric Administration's National

-Surface physics is turned on with surface fluxes (over land and water) computed using stability-dependent surface drag coefficient (diagnosed in the model) and predicted surface temperature and water content [Businger et. al., 1971; Byun, 1990].
-The detailed calculation of the drag coefficient depends on the surface characteristics (soil types and vegetation data) which are obtained from the Global Ecosystems Database (GED) Version 1.0 from NOAA's National Geophysical Data Center (NGDC).
-A simple 2-layer soil model, based on Noilhan and Planton [1989] scheme, predicts the ground surface temperature and soil moisture content.
+Geophysical Data Center.
+A simple two-layer soil model, based on Noilhan and Planton [1989] scheme, predicts the ground surface temperature and soil moisture content.